Joint Local Plan Consultation

 Housing Need Survey

-The Capel St Mary Parish Council is currently in the process of creating a Housing Need Survey with the support and input of Babergh District Council.
-We are looking to get these distributed to households by the end of 2015.
+The Capel St Mary Parish Council completed a Housing Need Survey with the support and input of Babergh District Council.
+Results were distributed to households in 2015.

 A Housing Needs Survey (HNS) provides accurate local information.
 They identify the need for different types of new housing accommodation by type, size, tenure and affordability and tell us about people's income and what is affordable in our area.